2013–14 Real Madrid CF season: April

 Madrid's fifth match of April was against fierce rivals Barcelona in the final of the Copa del Rey.
 Superstar Ronaldo was injured and unavailable for the game, but Madrid boasted a proud record, as they were the only side in the competition not to concede, and found the net early thanks to Di María.
 Heading into the late stages of the match, Marc Bartra scored for Barça, levelling the scores.
 As it looked like the match would be contested in extra time, a brilliant solo goal from Bale late on ensured Madrid the trophy, lifting their 19th Copa del Rey title.

 The next fixture was a crucial one for Los Blancos as they faced the defending champions of the European Cup and perennial rivals Bayern Munich in the Champions League semi-finals.
 Real won thanks to a Benzema goal in a tightly contested game.

 In between two crucial battles against Bayern, Madrid easily dispatched of Osasuna 4–0 in the league thanks to a brace from Ronaldo, which consisted of two marvelous long shots, plus goals by Ramos and Carvajal.
 This was Real's third consecutive league victory with at least four goals scored and none conceded.

-In what very few genuinely expected, Madridistas not only capped their successful month by progressing to the Champions League final for the first time in 12 years, they utterly humiliated the defending champions at their own backyard.
-The Whites dominated the entire game and scored four unanswered goals (Ramos and Ronaldo doubles), winning the semi-final matchup 5–0 on aggregate.
+Los Blancos capped their successful month by progressing to the Champions League final for the first time in 12 years after defeating the defending champions.
+The Whites dominated the game, winning the semi-final matchup 5–0 on aggregate.
 Victory over Bayern meant that Madrid had defeated both finalists of the previous Champions League season en route to the final.